anthony-999/anthony-999/README.md

-    I'm Anthony Valdez, from Philippines
-    I'm taking Bachelor of Science in Information Technology, interested in designing and developing websites.
+    I'm Anthony Valdez taking Bachelor of Science in Information Technology, interested in designing and developing websites.